RobotecAI/ROSCon2023Demo/README.md

 ```
 In a few seconds, the robots should spawn and start moving.
 For a more in-depth explanation see the [ros2_ws/README.md](ros2_ws/README.md).

+## Notes and acknowledgements

+This demo project was originally developed by [Robotec.ai](https://robotec.ai) in cooperation with [AWS Game Tech](https://aws.amazon.com/gametech/) and [AWS RoboMaker](https://aws.amazon.com/robomaker/).